tc39/notes/es6/2012-09/sept-19.md

 MM: We missed this in the change to Direct Proxies, thanks to David Bruant for identifying

-…Bikeshedding the spelling of "Revokable"
+...Bikeshedding the spelling of "Revokable"

 MM, WH: Should be "revocable"
 ?: "Revokable" would seem like a typo to many folks, as it's an unusual spelling of the word.

-LH: This is bringing another constructor…?
+LH: This is bringing another constructor...?
 Do we want to duplicate all of the functionality?

 RW/DH: Agree this is an issue.